GALAHAD.

 Nicki Clewlow - Alto voices

-John Wetton - Vocals and back up vocals
+John Wetton - Vocals and back

 Sarah Quilter - Flute, saxophone, clarinet and vocals